stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 DELETE /ngsi-ld/v1/entityAccessControl/{subjectId}/attrs/{entityId}
 Same principle than above but applied to delete rights a Stellio User has on a specific entity.
 Return: 204 if the operation succeeded

+## Application of rights in queries on entities

+For `/entities` and `temporal/entities` queries, we generally have the id of the entity which is the subject of the request (except for search, that is dealt with separately).
+To be able to apply security checks, we need to know if the user has the right to perform this operation as an individual (this is just a check on the existence of a relationship of a given type(s)), as a member of a group (the same kind of check but with one level of indirection) or as a (OAuth2) client.

+For `/entityOperations` queries, checks are applied on a per-entity basis.
+Trying to modify or delete an unauthorized entity is of course denied and is notified in the details of the response.